 As the coordinating agency for publicly supported drug and alcohol programming in Berks County, the Council on Chemical Abuse provides prevention education, intervention and recovery for those impacted by the opioid epidemic.

-These include offering free Narcan kits to reverse opioid overdoses; our Blue Cares initiative to encourage individuals to seek treatment following an overdose, and our RISE Center, which provides a space for programs and meetings to support people in recovery.
+We continues to offer free Narcan kits to reverse opioid overdoses; our Blue Cares initiative to encourage individuals to seek treatment following an overdose, and the Warm Hand-off Program, which provides treatment intervention to individuals who enter hospitals with substance use disorders.

 Click here to learn about our prevention education programs that teach children and teens the skills needed to avoid drug abuse.